pimcore/customer-data-framework/docs/CustomerDuplicatesService.md

 Same like soundex but another phonetic algorithmn (metaphone).
 It's possible to combine soundex + metaphone but sometimes it could be useless and a waste of resources to enable both.
 If you are not sure just enable both.

 ##### similarity
 Searching duplicates by soundex/metaphone will produce a lot of false positive matches.
-Especially if there are fields like zip where soundex + metaphone should be disabled a mechanismn for excluding these false positives is needed.
+Especially if there are fields like zip where soundex + metaphone should be disabled a mechanism for excluding these false positives is needed.
 But also the soundex/metaphone algorithmn itself will produce many false positives.
 In the similarity field it's possible to configure a so called SimilarityMatcher (DataSimiliarityMatcherInterface).
 All potentially found duplicates by soundex/metaphone search will be compared by these SimilarityMatches.
 Only if all fields are similar according to the SimilarityMatchers the found duplicate will be handled as "real" duplicate otherwise it's a false positive.

 ##### treshold
 Each SimilarityMatcher has a default treshold - but it's possbile to (optionally) define a custom treshold which will be handed over to the SimilarityMatcher.